Collegiate Engagement Opportunities

 2. Become a faculty mentor for undergraduate and graduate students working in collaborative teams to address their pre-selected challenge.

 3. Review team project submissions and serve as a judge for the Cornell Hackathon.

-CSMore exposes sophomores from marginalized populations to research and enhances their preparedness in computer science.
+CSMore exposes sophomores to research and enhances their preparedness in computer science.
 Learn more.

 1. Serve as an instructor for a week-long course related to discrete structures, computer system organization, functional programming, or data structures.